 Think about specific situations where you've wanted to say something, ask for something, or disagree — but you kept your mouth shut.
 Write down these situations so you have a reference point.

-2. Define the meaning of assertive.
+2. Understand the meaning of assertiveness.

-According to Merriam-Webster, assertive means, “disposed to or characterized by bold or confident statements and behavior.”
+According to Merriam-Webster, assertive means “disposed to or characterized by bold or confident statements and behavior.”
 Compare that definition to the definition of aggression: “A forceful action or procedure (as an unprovoked attack) especially when intended to dominate or master.”

 As you can see, being assertive is far different from being aggressive.